moorepants/eme185/content/pages/purchasing.rst

 Key Guidelines
 ==============

 - Expenses must first be approved before purchased.
+There is a cap of two additional purchase requests.
 - The University does not have an Amazon Prime account.
 - We've been having issues getting POs for Home Depot, please send a request for a reimbursement prior to making a purchase.